srid/haskell-flake/doc/guide/package-set.md

 }
 ```

-Finally you can externalized this `ghc810` package set as either a flake-parts module or as a [[modules|haskell-flake module]], and import it in multiple repositories.
+Finally, you can externalize this `ghc810` package set as either a flake-parts module or as a [[modules|haskell-flake module]], and thereon import it from multiple repositories.

 ## Examples